 This encouraged the villagers to build another one above the old bridge and that’s how the popular Double Decker Living Root Bridge – a unique in the world where man and nature collide and cooperate to withstand the rage of Umishian River – came into existence.
 Double Decker Root Bridge is moreover the first and the strongest root bridge ever built in this area.

 People of Nongriat

-People of Nongriat are extremely welcoming with many of them quite well-verse with English.
-As soon as you’ll book a room in two of the only options available at the village you’re going to be treated with a 5 star hotel like hospitality and a cup of tea.
+People of Nongriat are extremely welcoming with many of them quite well-versed with English.
+As soon as you’ll book a room in two of the only options available at the village you’re going to be treated with a 5-star hotel like hospitality and a cup of tea.
 And trust me, that is exactly when your love affair with Khasi Hills and its people will begin.

 As I found, people in Nongriat are very simple, shy, hospitable, friendly and hardworking.
 They are short and thin but strong and healthy.
-Best part about them?
+The best part about them?
 They worship land and nature and call themselves “Animists”.

 People of Nongriat – The True “Animists”

-People of Nongriat live in harmony with the nature.
-Traditionally, people here always found ways to use the plants and animals to their advantage.
+People of Nongriat live in harmony with nature.
+Traditionally, people here always found ways to use plants and animals to their advantage.
 Since everything is derived from nature, the relationship between nature and person is like that of mother and child, they believe.
-“We live in perfect harmony with nature because we are animists” I remember my local host often claiming it to me.
+“We live in perfect harmony with nature because we are animists” I remember my localhost often claiming it to me.

 No wonder, the people here have always regarded the nature and all the living being that exist on it with respect – and their traditional Khasi dish known as Jadoh is a perfect example of that.